 The biggest change someone can make with a small bathroom is how the opening impacts the room.
 Often a door like the below Scarborough bathroom will open into a space and make you feel cramped.
 The best option is often a sliding door for ensuites as they can allow you to not feel as cramped.
 The other is by changing a full screen with a door into a fixed panel set up allowing for easier cleaning as well!
 Which is always a plus.

 Small bathrooms can be annoying there is no way around it.
 They can often feel cramped and frustrating to the point of wanting to give up but there is hope.
 By making the space feel bigger, easier to clean and look fresh as…..
 You will be able to get that happy morning feels back.
 Always be practical but never afraid to take one risk in a renovation but though remember if you love colour keep it to the items you can change without having to wait for your partner to change it down the track themselves if it becomes too much.

 It’s important to note that all our advice is general in nature and all bathrooms are unique so always speak to your local qualified tradesman for the best advice.
 At on the ball bathrooms we love feedback so let us know what you think with a comment below or if you are looking for a bathroom renovation quote and live in Perth, Western Australia contact us on 0419964678 or email us at email@example.com

-If you like the article and want to get all the latest updates or see all our before and after show us some love with a like on Instagram - CLICK HERE
+If you like the article and want to get all the latest updates, see all of our before and after images, then show us some love with a like on Instagram: Click Here

 For More DIY TIPS For Renovating Your Bathroom Visit: